Ruthann Friedman: Career

 Her first paid performance was at the Green Spider Coffee House in Denver, Colorado at the age of nineteen.
-Soon she was part of the "Hippie Migration," traveling the California Coast and living off earnings from her performances.
+Soon she was part of the hippie migration to the West, traveling the California Coast and living off earnings from her performances.
 While staying in San Francisco, California, Friedman befriended the members of Jefferson Airplane, Country Joe and Janis Joplin.
 Her friendship with Van Dyke Parks not only influenced her deep commitment to music but also introduced her to The Association, who recorded her song "Windy" in 1967.
 Friedman wrote "Windy" in 20 minutes while living in an apartment in David Crosby's house.

 In 1968, she was part of the band Petrus, which also included Peter Kaukonen.

 Two years later, Constant Companion, her first solo album, was released by Reprise Records.
 She also wrote and sang the songs for the cult movie The Peace Killers, released in 1971.
 While on tour promoting the album, Friedman suddenly returned to her family's Los Angeles home after a family tragedy and stopped recording music altogether in 1972–73.

 In 2006, Water, a San Francisco label, reissued Constant Companion, renewing interest in Friedman's music.
 Prior to the 2006 reissue, Friedman had been out of the music business for more than thirty years, spending the intervening time running her own stationery company, raising two daughters and earning a degree in English from UCLA.
 Later in 2006, Water released a compilation of rare and previously unreleased home recordings from 1965–1971, Hurried Life.

 After the re-release of Constant Companion, Friedman was invited to play at a local festival.
 She recalls that she had "to learn to play [guitar] again" and was taught the songs from her album by a guitarist at a local folk venue, McCabe's Guitar Shop in Santa Monica, but "it took about two years [of practicing] for me to get my chops back."
 Friedman has been performing locally in Los Angeles since that time.